 Stem cell transplantation/bone marrow transplantation

-A stem cell transplant is a medical procedure in which healthy, highly specialized cells, called hematopoietic stem cells, are given to a patient, either to replace diseased bone marrow or to help the patient’s bone marrow recover after other cancer treatment.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant rather than bone marrow transplant, because it is the blood stem cells that are typically being transplanted, not the actual bone marrow tissue.
+A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
+Today, this procedure is more commonly called a stem cell transplant rather than bone marrow transplant, because it is the stem cells that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.